cheginit/bankfull-physio/README.md

 using
 [this link](https://www.hydroshare.org/resource/5d3ab5cc521344c881c38621fa3769f1/data/contents/bankfull_phyiso.parquet).

-For example, in Python, after installing `geopandas` and `pyarrow` you can get and read the file as follows:
+For example, in Python, after installing `geopandas` and `pyarrow`, you can download and read this GeoParquet file as follows:

 ```python
 import geopandas as gpd